Skip to content

 Palatine Hill is an underrated attraction that should be included on your list of things to do when in Rome.

-On your trip to Rome you have to go visit one of the seven hills of Rome.
+On your trip to Rome, you have to visit one of the seven hills of Rome.
 Escape the busy crowds of the city among the archaeological ruins and take in the beautiful scenic views of Rome from the top of Palatine Hill.
-There are many impressive ruins to discover on Palatine Hill for example, Domitian’s Palace, Domus Tiberiana and the House of Augustus, the first Emperor of Rome.
+Many impressive ruins on Palatine Hill, such as Domitian’s Palace, Domus Tiberiana, and the House of Augustus, the first Emperor of Rome.

-From one side of the hill you can view the Roman Forum and the other side the Circus Maximus.
-The famous stadium that once hosted entertaining chariot races and held over 100,000’s of spectators played an important role in Roman history.
+From one side of the hill, you can view the Roman Forum and the other side, the Circus Maximus.
+The famous stadium, which once hosted entertaining chariot races and held over 100,000 spectators, played an essential role in Roman history.
 Although there is not much left of the Circus Maximus today, the ruin that still stands allows you to imagine the chariots racing around the track.

-Both Palatine Hill and Capitoline Hill give a great view of the Roman Forum, which was used as a political, religious and civil centre.
-The busy centre also acted as a marketplace for trade.
-You will see the Senate House, Temple of Saturn and Sacra Via to name a few on your visit to the Roman Forum.
-The Colosseum, Palatine Hill, Circus Maximus and Roman Forum are all in close proximity to each-other and should be added to your itinerary of things to do when in Rome.
+Palatine Hill and Capitoline Hill offer a great view of the Roman Forum, which was used as a political, religious, and civil centre and a marketplace for trade.
+On your visit to the Roman Forum, you will see the Senate House, Temple of Saturn, and Sacra Via.
+The Colosseum, Palatine Hill, Circus Maximus, and Roman Forum are all near each other and should be added to your itinerary for things to do in Rome.

 4. Crypts and Roman Catacombs

-Discover the dark-side of the Eternal City with a tour of the Crypts and Catacombs of Rome.
-Having a tour of a burial site may not be on the top of your list of things to do when in Rome, however, it will be a unique experience that you will not forget.
-In order to enter the crypts you should follow the dress code in place to avoid being denied entry.
-To comply with the dress code ensure that you have your knees and shoulders covered.
-It is also good to note that being underground can get quite cold so we would recommend bringing a sweater just incase you need it.
+Discover the dark side of the Eternal City with a tour of the Crypts and Catacombs of Rome.
+Having a tour of a burial site may not be at the top of your list of things to do when you are in Rome; however, it will be a unique experience you will not forget.
+To enter the crypts, you should follow the dress code to avoid being denied entry.
+To comply with the dress code, ensure that your knees and shoulders are covered.
+It is also good to note that being underground can get quite cold, so we recommend bringing a sweater in case you need it.

 Catacombs and crypts have some of the oldest frescoes and paintings in the world.
 One of the most famous crypts in Rome is the Capuchin Crypt.
 The crypt is uniquely decorated with the bones of over 4000 Capuchin friars and is like nothing you have seen before.
-At the end of the crypt there is a message on the wall that translates as ” What you are now, we once were.
-What we are now, you will be.” and it is guaranteed to send a chill down your spine.
+At the end of the crypt, a message on the wall translates as ” What you are now, we once were.
+What we are now, you will be.” it is guaranteed to send a chill down your spine.

 5. St. Peters Basilica